Master of Science

 TUís Master of Science Degree In Criminal Justice, Crime Analysis Concentration

-Bringing The Real World Into The Classroom: MSCJ, Crime Analysis Concentration
+Bringing The Real World Into The Classroom: MS, Crime Analysis Concentration

-Tiffin Universityís Master of Science Degree in Criminal Justice (MSCJ), with a concentration in Crime Analysis, is an outstanding example of how the real world meets the classroom experience.
+Tiffin Universityís Master of Science (MS) degree in Criminal Justice, with a concentration in Crime Analysis, is an outstanding example of how the real world meets the classroom experience.
 Our faculty members have all been working professionals in the field, and our students are also working professionals, which provides for an exciting dialogue and a dynamic education filled with connections.
 This is as real as it gets!

 Our faculty bring years of executive, operations-level, clinical, academic, and research experience in criminal justice to the graduate learning process in a way that sparks debate, fosters insight, and elicits innovation.
 Joint student-faculty collaboration on learning projects is a common occurrence.